Gregwar/Formidable/README.md

 * `optional`: tell that the field is not required
 * `readonly`: the field is readonly and should not be modifier
 * `value`: the default value for the field
+* `min-entries`: specify the minimum number of entries that you should provide for a multiple (see below)
+* `max-entries`: specify the maximum number of entries that you can provide for a multiple (see below)

 ## API